Black Sabbath (1968-2006, 2011-2017): a Doom Metal band from Birmingham, UK.

 The period featuring Ian Gilian is considered their most unpopular time; their recording situation moving from the bad to the ridiculous.
 Right off the bat, their attempt to celebrate their new member with 1983's Born Again made it to #4 in the UK and 39 in the US but it fell flat by failing to recapture the original vitality of the group and the relationship quickly ended.

 The whole line-up issue was readdressed; Iommi would end off being the only surviving member, with Geoff Nichols (keyboard; he had previously worked with them off-and-on since 1980 while still being a member of Quartz, but now joined full time).
 Glenn Hughes (ex-Trapeze/ex-Deep Purple; vocals who replaced the very temporary Dave Donato), Dave Spitz (bass) and Eric Singer (ex-Lita Ford Band; drums) also joined in.
 This line-up, although not the original in style, was nonetheless competent enough for Seventh Star (1986), the music and lyrics written by Iommi himself.
 Hughes leftto be replaced by Ray Gillin, an American singer who never stuck around long enough to record a single track.
 The Eternal Idol (1987) and The Headless Cross (1988) featured vocalist Tony Martin; the former also featuring renowned drummer Cozy Powell's production credits along with Laurence Cottle temporarily on bass (who was subsequently replaced after the next effort, Headless Cross, with ex-Vow Wow man Neil Murray).
-Martin also had a story to tell with Black Sabbath offering an on-and-off relationship featuring Rob Halford(of Judas Priest), Ozzy and Dio replacing him temporarily on a number of occasions.
+Martin also had a story to tell with Black Sabbath offering an on-and-off relationship featuring Rob Halford(of Judas Priest), Ozzy Osbourne and Ronnie James Dio replacing him temporarily on a number of occasions.

 As 1991 rolled around, Iommi's outfit was suffering from poor sales and bad credibility after the Tyr (1990) album, so he recruited original bassist, Butler back into the fold, but original drummer, Ward, was not interested (Cozy Powell was out of action due to an accident while horseback riding and was recovering), so Vinnie Appice (ex-Axis) was the incumbent drummer.
 The drum stool, like the mic., had several temporary players including Bev Bevan (of ELO; played on the Born Again album) and returned briefly from time to time, along with Terry Chimes (of Clash)).
-Ronnie Dio returned, after much speculation, for the 1992 release of Dehumanizer (1992).
+Ronnie James Dio returned, after much speculation, for the 1992 release of Dehumanizer (1992).
 This coup succeeded in increasing Black Sabbath's notoriety, but Ozzy's attempts to regroup the original band for a tour failed when the members could not agree on how the spoils would be divided.
-Nativity In Black (1994) was the much anticipated Black Sabbath tribute album featuring the original members in different guises, as well as contributions from Megadeth, White Zombie, Sepultura, Biohazard, Ugly Kid Joe, Bruce Dickinson, Therapy?, Type O Negative, COC and all the other who's who of the time in Metal.
+Nativity In Black (1994) was the much anticipated Black Sabbath tribute album featuring the original members in different guises, as well as contributions from Megadeth, White Zombie, Sepultura, Biohazard, Ugly Kid Joe, Bruce Dickinson, Therapy?, Type O Negative, Corrosion of Conformity, and all the other who's who of the time in heavy metal music.

 Martin would now return to relieve Dio of his vocal duties, the latter returning to his solo career, while Appice left the drum stood to the attention of Bobby Rondinelli (ex-Rainbow).
 The Cross Purposes (1995) live effort barely missed top 40 in the UK, with nothing in the US By the time Forbidden came in 1995 the original line-up was temporarily in force again, but Ozzy (who had apparently rejoined briefly) would leave again shortly later for the returning Rondinelli.
 The album was a desperate attempt to regain their fast fading market share.
-Several appearances on the Ozzy influenced Ozzfest tours over the late 1990s, and a guest appearance by Rap vocalist Ice-T on the aforementioned album had proven mildly successful in interesting a new generation but it was thought unlikely to last.
+Several appearances on the Ozzy influenced Ozzfest tours over the late 1990s, and a guest appearance by rap vocalist Ice-T on the aforementioned album had proven mildly successful in interesting a new generation but it was thought unlikely to last.

 The Sabbath Stones (1996) was released as an updated "best of..." compilation.
 More recently the original members have been making overtures of getting back together but other than appearances live on tours it has failed to last with the live set, Reunion (1998), being the only recorded evidence of this attempt.
 Regardless of its problems, Black Sabbath would serve to link Metal to its psychedelic fathers and as a prototype for Death and black metal bands of the modern times.

 In 2000 Tony Iommi would release an all-star solo effort titled simply Iommi with himself along with Bill Ward, Mat Cameron, John Tempesta, Kenny Arnoff (drums), Lawrence Cottle and Ben Shepherd (bass), Brian May (guitar) and a list of singers featured on different tracks including Henry Rollins, Phil Anselmo, Dave Grohl, Skin, Serj Tankian, Billy Corgan, Ian Asbury, Peter Steele, Billy Idol and Ozzy Osbourne.
 The 2004 Ozzfest tour would see the original line-up return for its duration.In March 2002, Ozzy Osbourne's Emmy winning reality TV show The Osbournes debuted on MTV, and quickly became a worldwide hit.
-The show introduced Osbourne to a broader audience and to capitalize, Black Sabbath's back catalogue label, 'Sanctuary Records' released a double live album Past Lives, which featured concert material recorded in the 1970s, including the previously unofficial Live at Last album.
+The show introduced Osbourne to a broader audience and to capitalize, Black Sabbath's back catalog label, 'Sanctuary Records' released a double live album Past Lives, which featured concert material recorded in the 1970s, including the previously unofficial Live at Last album.
 Black Sabbath remained on hiatus until the summer of 2004 when they returned to headline Ozzfest 2004 and 2005.
-In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility, Black Sabbath were inducted into the US Rock and Roll Hall of Fame.
+In November 2005, Black Sabbath were inducted into the UK Music Hall of Fame, and in March 2006, after eleven years of eligibility, Black Sabbath were inducted into the US rock and roll Hall of Fame.
 At the awards ceremony Metallica played two Black Sabbath songs, Hole in the Sky and Iron Man in tribute to Black Sabbath.

 While Ozzy Osbourne was working on new solo album material in 2006, 'Rhino Records' released Black Sabbath: The Dio Years, a compilation of songs culled from the four Black Sabbath releases featuring Ronnie James Dio.
 For the release, Iommi, Butler, Dio and Appice reunited to write and record three new songs as Black Sabbath.
 The Dio Years was subsiquently released in April, 2007.